- Our Work

 At the federal level, it improves the capabilities of parliamentarians and government officials to deliberate on, amend, draft, analyze and enact key pieces of legislation, and improves the administrative capabilities of government staff and/or civil servants to develop policies, effectively coordinate government systems, and efficiently manage daily operations.
 In Somaliland and Puntland, this program strengthens the capability of governing institutions to transparently manage public resources, and meaningfully participate in critical planning processes.

 Throughout the project, SSG is engaging civil society and the media to increase citizens’ awareness of key political processes, such as the 2016 political transition process and key legislation, government structures and activities, and the roles and responsibilities of executive and legislative officials to ensure greater transparency and engagement.

 The Strengthening Somali Governance activity has provided technical support to the Federal Government of Somalia’s parliament in the preparation and drafting of several critical bills.
 Three of these - the Foreign Investment Bill, Procurement Bill, and the Anti–Money Laundering and Financing Terrorism Bill – were passed by the Federal Parliament in the months of November and December 2015.
 It also supported the development of the 30 percent Women’s Representation Bill, which aims to increase women’s participation in Somalia’s political decision-making processes by allocating 30% of all elected and appointed executive and legislative seats to women, through technical assistance to drafting and holding five consultations and public hearings with key stakeholders.
 This bill has now reached the Office of the Speaker for consideration.

 In Somaliland, efforts focus on building the legislative branch’s ability to develop and pass key legislation such as the Public Financial Management Act, the Public Procurement Act, and the National Audit Act.
 In 2015, the program supported the House of Representatives to hold public consultations on these bills to foster public engagement and input.
-At both federal and regional levels, SSG support will focus on key oversight committees responsible for strengthening the accountability and transparency of executive branch institutions.
+At both federal and regional levels, SSG support focuses on key oversight committees responsible for strengthening the accountability and transparency of executive branch institutions.